-- 1. Each group will have around 20 min (15 + 5). - 2.
-Groups have the freedom to present in any manner that they wish. - 3.
+- 1. Each group will have around 20 min (15 + 5 min for questions) to give their presentations. - 2.
+All group members are expected to speak during their presentations. - 3.
 At the minimum it is expected that each group explains - a. the fundamental question that drove the project - b. the rationale behind their choice of model - c. what they observed in their simulations - d. the implications of these results